 Getting the website setup

-When I began dreaming this place up I had a few things that I wanted to keep in mind:
+When I began dreaming this place up, I had a few things that I wanted to keep in mind:

 - Customisability.
-I'm a tinkerer and I like things to be the way I like them.
+I'm a tinkerer, and I like things to be the way I like them.

 Static websites are also much cheaper to maintain than traditional dynamic websites.
 Partly because of size, partly because they don't need any computing resources.
 This website is, at time of writing, around 8.3 MB, with the vast majority of that consisting of logos, pictures and other static resources like PDFs.
 Another point is that I only need to pay for storage instead of a whole server.
 All you're doing when you visit this website is requesting a file, instead of having a server do all sorts of calculations and creating the files it sends you on the fly.
-That also has the added benefit that the site loads nice and fast!
+That also has the added benefit that the site loads fast!